rashichopra/SimpleShortener/README.md

 To Run:
 1. Install Java if not already installed
-2. clone the repo or copy/paste the URLShortener.java file
+2. clone the repo or copy/paste the Shortit.java file
-3. Compile: javac URLShortener.java
+3. Compile: javac Shortit.java
-4. Run: java URLShortener
+4. Run: java Shortit
-5. When prompted, enter any string
+5. When prompted, enter any string of any length greater than 6
 6. Program will output a shorter alphanumeric string with 6 chars and the original string back